sindre-gangeskar/keepass-login/README.md

 ```

 ## How to use
-After the dependencies have been installed, you can create a startup shortcut for Windows and place it in your Windows startup folder for it to automatically open KeePassXC for you and exectute the login process.
+After the dependencies have been installed, you can create a startup shortcut and place it in your startup folder for it to automatically open KeePassXC for you and execute the login process.

 - Create a shortcut of **run_auto_login.bat**
 - Press Win+r and type ``` shell:startup ``` and paste the shortcut in that folder.